 - Various underlying cardiovascular disorders

 - Hepatobiliary disease

 Distal Subungual Onychomycosis

-Onychomycosis is an infection of the fingernails and toenails that are difficult to treat and can reoccur after being treated.
-Oral terbinafine and itraconazole penetrate deep into the nail bed and nail matrix which helps to manage Onychomycosis.
+Onychomycosis is an infection of fingernails and toenails that are difficult to treat and can reoccur after being treated.
+Oral terbinafine and itraconazole penetrate deep into the nail bed and nail matrix, helping to manage Onychomycosis.

-Fluconazole and posaconazole are medicines that are not approved by the Food and Drug Administration (FDA) for onychomycosis therapy, so alternative medication is terbinafine and itraconazole.
+Fluconazole and posaconazole are not approved by the Food and Drug Administration (FDA) for onychomycosis therapy, so alternative medication is terbinafine and itraconazole.

-Mees’ lines are also called Aldrich–Mees’ lines and leukonychia striata which are white lines in/on your fingernails or toenails.
+Mees’ lines are also called Aldrich–Mees’ lines and leukonychia striata, white lines in/on your fingernails or toenails.
 The white line tends to disappear as your nails grow and as you trim your nails.